UHDanke/gd_docs/suggestions/suggestions.md

 Clearing is useful primarily for resetting the remaps of a timer.

+## Follow Trigger "Y Copy X" / "X Copy Y" options

+These options would be useful for converting X movement into Y and vice-versa.

 ## Decimal Particle Emission

 Allow Emission variable inside Particle Objects to have decimals, to allow finer control over the particle spawn rate.